dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     "
     .. _dcmStorageVerificationStorageID:

     :ref:`Storage Commitment Storage IDs(s) <dcmStorageVerificationStorageID>`",string,"Only accept Storage Commitment if the validation of the storage of the object on one of the specified Storage Systems is successful.
-If absent, validation of the storage of the object on any Storage System is sufficient to accept the Storage Commitment for that object.
 Not effective with Storage Commitment Policy: DB_RECORD_EXISTS.
 Overwrites values specified on Device level.

     (dcmStorageVerificationStorageID)"
+    "
+    .. _dcmStorageVerificationInitialDelay:

+    :ref:`Storage Verification Initial Delay <dcmStorageVerificationInitialDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS of first Storage Verification of a Series after it was received.
+Overwrites values specified on Device level.

+    (dcmStorageVerificationInitialDelay)"
     "
     .. _hl7PSUSendingApplication: